 Unlike many places that offer a half-hearted attempt at a veg version of a classic dish, you won’t feel deprived or like you’re eating an afterthought at this cozy little bistro.

 If you like to spice things up, My Banh Mi offers six homemade sauces that you can have added to any sandwich free of charge: soy wasabi, garlic chili fish, creamy smoky roasted black pepper, creamy basil, spicy garlic, and mirin sake teriyaki.

 I tried the black pepper sauce, which had a strong hot flavor created with famed Vietnamese black pepper from the Phu Quoc islands, and the creamy basil, which is created with local basil, obviously, but also several other local herbs that enhance the basil while still letting it be the star of the show.

 The vegetarian version costs VND65,000 (US$2.85).
 Sandwiches on the menu range from VND65,000 to VND115,000 (US$2.85-5).

 This small cafe across from the post office is worth the trip for the beautiful crusty bread alone.
-They also serve inexpensive imported beer and wine, including Australian wines and Sapporo on draft, have low lighting, good music, and aircon, making this place a welcome respite from the craziness of Ho Chi Minh and perfect for lunch or dinner.
+They also serve inexpensive imported beer and wine, including Australian wines and Sapporo on draft, offer low lighting, good music, and aircon, making this place a welcome respite from the craziness of Ho Chi Minh and perfect for lunch or dinner.

 57 Nguyen Du Street, Ben Nghe Ward